 4 It can help you to find people who are looking for bands who want airplay

-You may of course find other radio representatives at a networking group, but it does not matter.
+You may also find radio representatives at a networking group.
 You can approach and work with as many radio stations as you like.
 The Beatles did not only play on an English radio show.
-John Lennon would not be saying that he was as famous as Jesus Christ if The Beatles did only play on one station.
+John Lennon would not be saying he was as famous as Jesus Christ if The Beatles only played on one station.

 5 It can help you to make better buying decisions

 One of the benefits of networking and building friendships is that you can get product recommendations.
-Whether or not you are on the market for a new piano is irrelevant.
-You may go to a networking event and find people who are talking about their favourite pianos and suggesting that you give them a shot.
-When you get home you also get onto a YouTube video about the piano.
+Whether or not you are in the market for a new piano is irrelevant.
+You may go to a networking event and find people talking about their favourite pianos and suggesting you give them a shot.
+When you get home, watch a YouTube video about the piano.
 Thus, you love it – you want a new piano.
 Why not?
 A piano is a lovely instrument to have in your home.

 6 One of the great benefits of networking is that it is a fun way to spend your time

 Would I be talking about it if it was dull?
-Maybe, but networking is a great way to spend your time because meeting new people and making new friends, is for most people a fun thing to do.
+Maybe, but the benefits of networking can also include meeting new people and making new friends is, for most people, a fun thing to do.
 Furthermore, you don’t have to be the most extravert person in the room to enjoy yourself.
-I am definitely not an extravert.
-I would rather communicate with people over the internet than any other way.
-However, when I went to a networking event for breakfast at 7am in the morning, I enjoyed it.
-In fact, I enjoyed it so much I went to other events too.
+I am not an extrovert.
+I would instead communicate with people over the Internet than any other way.
+However, when I went to a networking event for breakfast at 7 am, I enjoyed it.
+I enjoyed it so much that I went to other events too.

 7 Another of the great benefits of networking is also that it is healthy

 As musicians, we are used to our own space.
-We know that if we stay indoors making music all day, we will become recluse.
+We know that if we stay indoors making music all day, we will become recluses.
 Being in such a position leads to a negative impact on our mental health.
 If we are not careful, we become lonely and depressed.
-Therefore getting outdoors to meet other musicians is a great thing for us to do.
+Therefore getting outdoors to meet other musicians is an excellent thing for us to do.

 8 You can get ideas for merch

-One thing that people like to do at networking events is to show off.
+One thing that people find as the benefits of attending networking events is to show off.
 Even if they have a great business card, they will show it off.
 Therefore, there is no reason why they should not show off their merch.
 By merch, I mean merchandise.
-These are items like T-shirts, hoodies, even pin badges – that have a brand name written on them.
+These are items like T-shirts, hoodies, and even pin badges – that have a brand name written on them.
 Notice I said “brand” name and not “band” name.
-You can promote any of your musical initiatives through merchandising.
-Another great aspect of merchandising is that people will also want to purchsae your merch.
+You can promote any of your musical initiatives or projects through merchandising.
+Another significant merchandising aspect is that people want to purchase your merch.
 Therefore, you are making an income from advertising your own business.
-Not bad eh!
+Not bad, eh!

 9 Yet another of the great benefits of networking is also that you can find places to gig

-You may also come across venue owners or representatives, or you may meet festival organizers.
-These are the people you need to approach if you are interested in finding gigging opportunities.
+You find that the benefits of networking include meeting venue owners or representatives or meet festival organizers.
+You need to approach these people if you are interested in finding gigging opportunities.

 Of course, you don’t need to gig.
 We don’t gig.
 Both Everhald and I have wives and children who we want to be around to support.
-Therefore, going on late night gigs or touring just isn’t us.
-However, we are open to sending our work to DJ’s if they want to add it to their sets.
-If you are a DJ, you would be welcome to play any of our records in your set.
+Therefore, going on late-night gigs or touring just isn’t us.
+However, we are open to sending our work to DJs if they want to add it to their sets.
+You would be welcome to play any of our records in your set if you are a DJ.
 Just check out Krannaken on Spotify to find our music.

 10 You could find great training opportunities

-Finally, we all want to get better at making music.
+Finally, the benefits of networking can also include learning and training opportunities.
+We all want to get better at making music.
 Therefore, we should look for all the training opportunities we can.
-I read all the magazines: Future Music, Computer Music, Electronic Musician and a lot of others.
+I read all the magazines: Future Music, Computer Music, Electronic Musician and many others.
 I can get access to them for free with a subscription to Readly.
 You can find them on Android and probably on Apple too.
-Just look in your app store.
+Just do a search for Readly in your app store.

-Thank you for reading this post.
-If you have had any interesting experiences while networking, please tell us about it in the commentse section below.
-Please also remember that at the same time you may be posting to Facebook – so telling us could be telling your Facebook contacts too.
+Thank you for reading this post about the benefits of networking.
+If you have had any interesting networking experiences, please tell us about them in the comment section below.
+Please also remember that at the same time, you may be posting to Facebook – so telling us could be telling your Facebook contacts too.